 The Club’s Condition Survey Programme (CSP) is a key tool used in identifying these concerns.
 The CSP has been used by the Club for over two decades and exists to ensure that all vessels entered in the Club are in a condition that is of a mutual benefit to all Members.

 Over 300 vessels are surveyed annually by Club appointed surveyors.
-In 2018, the Club carried out 364 condition surveys on a variety of vessels worldwide with tankers, dry cargo vessels and barges being most prevalent (figure 1).
+In 2019, the Club carried out 398 condition surveys on a variety of vessels worldwide (figure 1).

 The Club’s expertise lie in insuring small and specialist vessels and, as such, the entire CSP has been designed to focus on this niche tonnage.
 The associated inspection forms are tailored to cater to this tonnage and the department regularly reviews them to maintain their relevancy.
 The survey forms broadly focus on manning, navigation, management, safety, pollution prevention, structural and cargo worthiness standards on board.
 This enables the Club to suitably assess all aspects of shipboard/shore operation and management.